Two Husbands & Their Wives

 False (a.k.a.)
 "Relative" Truth

 Anyway, she didn't like the comment I made about the apparent suicide of that husband in Ohio, who left his family in the lurch.
 I said that suicide is the epitome of the oxymoron: the brave coward.
 Meaning that a person is brave enough to murder them self, but too cowardly to face their difficult and often temporary circumstances.
 That obviously hit too close to home, because she felt the need to tell me that she had attempted suicide before she was saved.
 I'm sorry, but I just don't feel sorry for her, even though she was physically abused (some 30, or 40 years ago) by her then husband.
-This is not the 1800's, and there is help available to those who want it.
-The people who knew she was being abused and didn't do thing one about it are accessories to it, and will get their just desserts, but two wrongs don't make a right.
+No, that's not true -- I do feel bad for her that her husband was a coward and didn't lover and protect her.
+And if I had been in a position to do something about it, then I would have.
+But really, this is not the 1800's, and there is help available to those who want it.
+The people who knew she was being abused and didn't do thing one about it are accessories to it, and will get their just desserts.
+But two wrongs don't make a right.
 If she wasn't strong enough to leave, ask for help, or to even kill her husband in self-defense, but strong enough to try and murder herself, then guess what?
 She was a brave coward!
 I know (my flesh cringes when I say that), but it's the truth!
 My former friend then tried to put the blame of suicide on Satan and the lies he tells a person.
-Who believed his lies?
+Well, who believed his lies?
 Did Eve get off the hook by playing that defense?
 Nope.
 Why would a suicide be different?
-It's not.
+It's not, but people try to rationalize.

 Especially in light of the fact that Matthew Warren, son of the high profile "America's (false) pastor" Rick Warren, killed himself and is now (according to said false teacher) in heaven.
 What a lie from Satan, and I won't be a party to it!
 Even if this was a gray issue (which it isn't), then it's far better to err on the side of caution, than to err based on the liberal assumption of God's mercy.
 King David paid a hefty price for committing the sin of presumption!

-I want you to know that this is the same "friend" who told me "my truth" isn't welcome on her page, but felt compelled to tell me that my mother died of breast cancer and wasn't healed because she didn't have enough faith and that she didn't want to be healed.
+I want you to know that this is the same "friend" who told me "my truth" isn't welcome on her page, but felt compelled to tell me that my mother died of breast cancer and wasn't healed because she didn't have enough faith and that obviously she didn't want to be healed.
 Is that her truth, or God's truth?
 Yeah, you know the type -- a word of faith minion, quick to defend their false theology of health and wealth by blaming the deceased who faithfully followed their lies before dying.
 In their twisted minds, there's no way that their theology is wrong, it's the fault of the person who didn't get healed because they didn't really follow all of the rules and steps of their cult, right?
 What nonsense!
 I can systematically cut away their false teachings using the Sword of Truth, but that is not within the scope of this article.
-Anyway, I was so hurt and angry that I left her a few choice words, but apparently she never got them, or she would have unfriended me way back then.
+Anyway, admittedly I was so hurt and angry that I left her a few choice words, but apparently she never got them, or she would have unfriended me way back then.
 Oh well.
+The real truth is far more painful!
+God gave my mother breast cancer to force her to confess and repent of the sins of adultery and idolatry.
+Which she did do -- praise God!
+Then he killed her to save me from idolatry.
+What a savior!
+What human being would think to do that?
+We see something of the like when Solomon dealt with the two prostitutes claiming a living child as their own.
+God's wisdom is unsearchable!
+Who else can say they love God for saving them by killing someone they love?
+Please tell me I'm not the only one!

 Why Does God Save Some & Not Others?